GovNFT/contracts/SPECIFICATION.md

 #### Splitting

-The split function takes a parent NFT `from` and splits it into another NFT, that will be referred to as `tokenId`.
+The split function takes a parent NFT `from` and splits it into another NFT, that will be referred to as `to`.

 Calling `split` requires the following arguments: